bellebuta484/My_PROFILE_20/README.md

 I'm married with Ecuadorian-Australian father role-model.
 We have two gorgeous girls.
 They are 3 and 5 year old.
-My current goal is finishing Bachelor of IT and building my IT career and try my best to be the best mom, student and wife. <:smile:>
+My current goal is finishing Bachelor of IT and building my IT career and try my best to be the best mom, student and wife.

 # Interest in IT